0x416c616e/ticketing_system/README.md

 **Technician:** someone who can provide support to non-IT employees.

 **Regular technician:** a technician with limited privileges.
-They can only edit their own stuff, and canít make or delete employees, technicians, or standard procedures.
+They can only edit their own stuff, and can‚Äôt make or delete employees, technicians, or standard procedures.
 They can make new tickets, edit or delete their own tickets, and edit some of their own information.
 Some of their own info, like admin status or hired status, cannot be edited.
 That can only be changed by an admin.

 **Administrator:** a technician who has the ability to do anything in the ticketing system.
 No limits on making/editing/viewing/deleting things.